New Grading Model Overview- Updated

 The new way makes teachers mentors

-Teachers now spend their time in real conversations with students — asking questions, encouraging growth, and investing in the whole person.
-The weekly meeting is where real learning gets proven.
+Teachers now spend their time in real conversations with students — asking questions and investing in the whole person.

 x